We’re offering full-time, in-person instruction integrated seamlessly with optional, synchronous online learning.Read More

 Assistive technology levels the playing field for students whose learning difference prevents them from achieving success in a traditional classroom environment.
-At Lawrence, technology is thoughtfully embedded into daily life with a seamless K
+At Lawrence, technology is thoughtfully embedded into daily life in a seamless K-12 integration.

 Assistive technology does not cure or eliminate learning difficulties, but it can help students capitalize on their strengths and work around challenges to increase their self-reliance and independence.